-The normality test is used to test whether the residual variable in a regression model follows a normal distribution.
-It is known that the t-test and F-test assume that the residuals follow a normal distribution (Santoso, 2015).
+The normality test was used to determine whether the residual variable in the regression model followed a normal distribution.
+The t-test and F-test assume that the residuals follow a normal distribution (Santoso, 2015).
 A regression model is considered good if the independent and dependent variables are normally or approximately normally distributed with a significance value (sig.) > 0.05.